Updated: Mar 4, 2021

-Your threshold run pace (or RSLT, running speed at lactate threshold) is a measure of your current best pace for a 60 minute race.
+Your threshold run pace is a measure of your current best pace for a 60 minute race.
 It is a useful benchmark of your running fitness and is often used to create pace-based training zones.
 You can also discover your Run Threshold Heart Rate at the same time.

 Knowing your threshold run pace can help your training immensely.
 Once you have determined what it is, you can carry out high-quality workouts at specific intensities which are faster, which is the best possible way to push threshold run pace — and thus your performances — upward.